gizatechxyz/giza-cli/docs/welcome/Installation.md

 As we are using Python 3.11, it's recommended to use [Pyenv](https://github.com/pyenv/pyenv) to manage your Python versions.
 Here are the steps to install Pyenv and set Python 3.11 as your local version:

-1. First we need to get pyenv, for iformation about how to install it, please refer to the [official documentation](https://github.com/pyenv/pyenv)
+1. First, we need to get pyenv, for information about how to install it, please refer to the [official documentation](https://github.com/pyenv/pyenv)

 2. Install Python 3.11 with Pyenv: